TosbackCgusBridge-Bot/CGUs-versions/Eharmony/Privacy Policy.md

 **Choice/Opt-Out**

-You may use the following options for removing your information, including an unautorized profile, from our e-mail database if you wish to opt out of receiving promotional e-mails and newsletters.
+You may use the following options for removing your information, including an unauthorized profile, from our e-mail database if you wish to opt out of receiving promotional e-mails and newsletters.

 1. Click on the “unsubscribe” link on the bottom of the e-mail;